TUMFTM/autoware_carla_leaderboard/README.md

 ### Key Feature
 - Fully compatible with **CARLA 0.9.16** and **Autoware Universe 1.7.1** (February 2026 release).

+- High-Performance Data Pipeline: Optimized sensor data transport and processing utilizing **CARLA 0.9.16 native DDS** for transmission and a **C++ backend** for low-latency translation.

+- Precise Reproducibility: Ensures high scenario consistency through **internal time tracking** and **synchronization** between the CARLA simulator and the Autoware software stack.

 - Native support for CARLA Town01, Town07, and Town10.

 - Includes a Digital Twin of the CARLA Audi e-tron.

 - Integrated Traffic Light Detection within the Autoware pipeline.

-- High-Performance Data Pipeline: Optimized sensor data transport and processing utilizing **CARLA 0.9.16 native DDS** for transmission and a **C++ backend** for low-latency translation.

-- Precise Reproducibility: Ensures high scenario consistency through **internal time tracking** and **synchronization** between the CARLA simulator and the Autoware software stack.
+- Enables a privileged mode that provides Autoware with ground truth localization and perception data for training data generation.

 ### Contact & Support
 For questions, bug reports, or feature requests, please use the [GitHub Issues](link-to-your-repo/issues) page.